 2 for 1… Easy Bat Origami Bookmark

-And look.. doesn’t this also make an AMAZING Origami Bookmark Bat?!?!
+And look, as mentioned above, doesn’t this also make an AMAZING Origami Bookmark Bat?!?!

 If you do CUT your bat, it also works REALLY well as a corner bookmark!! 🙂

-These steps are also summarised in the video “recipe card” below!
+These steps are also summarised in the video tutorial on autoplay (or check out the recipe card below)!
 You may also enjoy watching the video for those fine details.